selmants/HI_Model/README.md

 Input data, R scripts, and manuscript files for LUCAS model projections of ecosystem carbon balance in the Hawaiian Islands under different scenarios of climate and land use change.

-LUCAS model summarized output data in machine readable format is available at https://doi.org/10.5066/P9AWLFKZ.
+LUCAS model summarized output data available in machine readable format at https://doi.org/10.5066/P9AWLFKZ.

-The manuscript was submitted for publication in the IOP journal *Environmental Research Letters*.
+Manuscript submitted for publication to the IOP journal *Environmental Research Letters* on 2021-04-05.

 ## Directory Structure

-* __CarbonStockFlow_IBIS__ contains IBIS DGVM output data and R code used to create a State Attribute Values table (carbon stocks by Moisture Zone and State Class) and a Flow Pathways table (carbon fluxes to and from stocks) using IBIS data as input.
+* __Carbon_IBIS__ contains IBIS DGVM output data and R code used to create a State Attribute Values table (carbon stocks by Moisture Zone and State Class) and a Flow Pathways table (carbon fluxes to and from stocks) using IBIS data as input.

 * __Climate__ contains raster TIFF files of current climate and projected future climate (mid- and end of century) based on statistically downscaled CMIP5 GCM data.